 Some free VPN’s provide a smaller, more limited number of servers.

-I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia, but I also saved nearly 700 euros on last minute emergency flight from Bulgaria to the UK a year back.
+I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia, but I also saved nearly 700 euros on a last-minute emergency flight from Bulgaria to the UK a year back.

 Aside from the money savings you should fire up your VPN when booking anyways to ensure that your credit card and login data isn’t whizzing around the internet unencrypted!